drhelius/Geargrafx/README.md

 [![GitHub](https://img.shields.io/github/license/drhelius/Geargrafx)](https://github.com/drhelius/Geargrafx/blob/main/LICENSE)
 [![Twitter Follow](https://img.shields.io/twitter/follow/drhelius)](https://twitter.com/drhelius)

-> Currently in development: not working
+> Currently in development: not intended to be used now

 This is an open source project with its ongoing development made possible thanks to the support by these awesome [backers](backers.md).
 If you find it useful, please, consider [sponsoring](https://github.com/sponsors/drhelius).